📖 BSc Zoology 1st Semester Notes PDF

 Unit V: Cell Division

-Topics covered: Mitosis, Meiosis, Cell cycle and its regulation, Cell division checkpoints
+Topics covered: Mitosis, Meiosis, Cell cycle and its regulation, Cell division checkpoints.

 Unit VI: Introduction to Cell Signaling